Friday, May 31, 2019

 Ajanta testifies to tugs-of-war between Asmaka kings and Vakataka emperors on tribal lands, perhaps like those between colonialist and Vietnamese cultures on central-western Vietnam's tribal highlands.

-Vietnamese Zen Buddhist monk Thich Nhat Hanh, founder of Bat Nha Monastery's study center as one of many jewels in his Plum Village Tradition's mindfulness practice and training centers, draws upon Indra's Net of infinite connections and reflections for the concept of Interbeing; rendering of Indra's Net by industrial designer David A. Parrott for Cincinnati, Ohio-based Stress Engineering Services depicts infinitely reflected interconnectedness; Dec.
-10, 2009: David A. Parrott, CC BY SA 3.0, via Wikimedia Commons
+Vietnamese Zen Buddhist monk Thich Nhat Hanh, founder of Bat Nha Monastery's study center as one of many jewels in his Plum Village Tradition's mindfulness practice and training centers, draws upon Indra's Net of infinite connections and reflections for the concept of Interbeing; rendering of Indra's Net by industrial designer David A. Parrott for Cincinnati, Ohio-based Stress Engineering Services depicts infinitely reflected interconnectedness; Thursday, Dec.
+10, 2009: David A. Parrott, CC BY SA 3.0 Unported, via Wikimedia Commons

 Acknowledgment